 As Coho Salmon migrate back into Puget Sound, many of them travel very close to shore.
 This gives the beach fishing crowd a really good chance to bring home a salmon dinner.
 From the northern reaches of Whidbey Island, to the urban waterfront parks in the City of Seattle, anglers fishing the shoreline catch plenty of Puget Sound Coho Salmon!

 The simplest way to catch Coho from the shores of Puget Sound is with a metal jig.
-Use a 1 ounce to 2 ounce metal jig, cast it as far as you can, and jig it back to you.
+Use a 1 ounce to 2 ounce metal jig like a Laser Minnow or Buzz Bomb rigged with a single-point barbless hook, cast it as far as you can, and jig it back to you.
 Fishing with a herring under a large bobber is also a great option!
 If you enjoy fly fishing, you absolutely need to get to a beach to try your luck… it can be really good!

 Trolling for Coho Salmon in Puget Sound